Advaita Vedanta: Pramana (means of knowledge)

-In classical Indian thought, pramana (means of knowledge) concerns questions like how correct knowledge can be acquired; how one knows, how one doesn't; and to what extent knowledge pertinent about someone or something can be acquired.
+In classical Indian thought, pramana (means of knowledge) concerns questions like how correct knowledge can be acquired; how one knows, how one does not; and to what extent knowledge pertinent about someone or something can be acquired.
 In contrast to other schools of Indian philosophy, early Vedanta paid little attention to pramana.
 The Brahmasutras are not concerned with pramana, and pratyaksa (sense-perception) and anumana (inference) refer there to sruti and smriti respectively.
 Shankara recognized the means of knowledge, (Note: Mayeda refers to statements from Shankara regarding epistemology (pramana-janya) in section 1.18.133 of Upadesasahasri, and section 1.1.4 of Brahmasutra-bhasya.
 NB: some manuscripts list Upadesasahasri verse 1.18.133 as 2.18.133, while Mayeda lists it as 1.18.133, because of interchanged chapter numbering.) but his thematic focus was upon metaphysics and soteriology, and he took for granted the pramanas.
 For Shankara, sabda is the only means of knowledge for attaining Brahman-jnana.
-According to Sengaku Mayeda, "in no place in his works [...] does he give any systematic account of them," taking Atman/Brahman to be self-evident (svapramanaka) and self-established (svatahsiddha), and "an investigation of the means of knowledge is of no use for the attainment of final release."
+According to Sengaku Mayeda, "in no place in his works [...] does he give any systematic account of them", taking Atman/Brahman to be self-evident (svapramanaka) and self-established (svatahsiddha), and "an investigation of the means of knowledge is of no use for the attainment of final release."